 In this case, the Court of Appeals affirmed a defense verdict in a legal malpractice action.
-Much of the decision discusses waiver of claims and the sufficiency of arguments made on appeal.
-These lessons are important for appellate practitioners, but are nothing new.
+Much of the decision discusses the waiver of claims and the sufficiency of arguments made on appeal.
+These lessons are important for appellate practitioners but are nothing new.

 Surprisingly, the Court of Appeals designated this case as not-for-publication, despite its recognition that it was addressing a point of law that no Indiana court had previously addressed.
 Either party may ask the Court of Appeals to change this opinion to a “for publication.”

 In the interests of full disclosure, William Ramsey, the editor and one of the authors of the IAL and author of this post, was one of the defense attorneys in this appeal.

 The information contained in the Barrett McNagny LLP website is for informational purposes only and should not be considered legal advice on any subject matter.
 Furthermore, the information contained on our website may not reflect the most current legal developments.
 You should not act upon this information without consulting legal counsel.

 Your transmission and receipt of information on the Barrett McNagny LLP website, or sending an e-mail to one of our attorneys or staff, will not create an attorney-client relationship between you and Barrett McNagny LLP.
 If you need legal advice and want to establish an attorney-client relationship with Barrett McNagny LLP, please contact one of our attorneys by telephone, email, or other means of communication, and allow the attorney to confirm that the firm does not represent other persons or entities involved in the matter and that the firm is willing to accept representation.
 Until such confirmation is provided by one of our attorneys, you should not transmit information to us that you consider confidential.
 If you do provide information to us, and no attorney-client relationship is established, the information will not be considered confidential or privileged, and our receipt of such information will not preclude us from representing another client in a matter adverse to you.